 Colombia is somewhere that has always had this magical aura for me.
 Growing up, a friend of my father’s would tell stories of adventures from his regular business trips to the country that for some reason stayed with me.

-After school I managed to find a job teaching English in Argentina and fell totally in love with the country, the culture, the music, the language, and most of all the people.
-I had well and truly caught the Latin America bug!
+After school, I managed to find a job teaching English in Argentina & fell totally in love with the country, the culture, the music, the language, & most of all the people.
+I had well & truly caught the Latin America bug!

 ‘Hello Kate, I understand you would like to spend some time working with us….